The following summarizes biographical information for Senior Executives and select Non-Executive Personnel of TFG:

-Mr. Wilhelm is Senior Assistant Regional Director of Forest Operations for the Appalachian Region with reporting responsibility to the Senior Director in overseeing the on-the-ground management activities for approximately 280,000 of the acres owned by the Prior Affiliated Funds in the region.
+Mr. Wilhelm is Regional Director of Forest Operations for the Appalachian Region with reporting responsibility to the Senior VP Forest Operations in overseeing the on-the-ground management activities for approximately 280,000 of the acres owned by the Prior Affiliated Funds in the region.

 Prior to his employment with TFG in 2003, Mr. Wilhelm served as Forest Technician II for MeadWestvaco where he directed harvesting and forestry operations on 140,000 acres of forestlands.
 Mr. Wilhelm’s responsibilities also included oversight of boundary line maintenance, road construction and tree planting programs.

 Mr. Wilhelm has an A.A.S. in Forestry from Dabney S. Lancaster Community College.
 He is a Registered Forest Technician in West Virginia, a member of the Society of American Foresters and serves as a West Virginia Forestry Association Board Member.

 Mr. Bailey is Regional Director of Forest Operations for the Southern Region with reporting responsibility to the Senior VP Forest Operations in overseeing the on-the-ground management activities for approximately 630,000 of the acres in the region.

 Prior to his employment with TFG, Mr. Bailey served as a Forester and GIS/Data Specialist for American Forest Management, Inc. Mr. Bailey’s responsibilities included property management, GIS operations and mapping, forest inventory and auditing, and data management.